RonakJoshua/cse587-midterm/README.md

 ### Extra Information (for Reference)

-The dataset can be found as a csv file in the `kaggle_data/` folder.
+- The dataset can be found as a csv file in the `kaggle_data/` folder.
+- The final trained model is stored in the `epoch_typo_15.pth` file.
+- All training was performed using a rented NVIDIA A4000 GPU on Paperspace.